-Turning into the evaluation of the distributional impacts of tax reforms, Table B.4 summarizes the estimation of expression (8) to approximate the distributional impact of the tax reforms.
-It decomposes total net gains in effects of price impacts due to taxes and due to environmental gains (explained by prices changes only due to tax changes), across deciles, for all reforms.
-Non Ramsey excises on energy products that turn into environmental objectives give rise to small net losses equivalent to 1.2% of household expenditure given that environmental gains (4.4% of household expenditure) do not compensate for the effects of price increases (-5.6% of household expenditure).
-The poorest 10% benefit from reform but the largest share of losses are concentrated in deciles 3 to 5 indicating that reform will need compensatory transfers for low income families.
+Turning to the evaluation of the distributional impacts of tax reforms, Table B.4 summarizes the estimation of expression (8) to approximate the distributional impact of the tax reforms.
+It decomposes total net gains into the effects of price impacts due to taxes and those due to environmental gains (explained by prices changes only due to tax changes), across deciles, for all reforms.
+Non-Ramsey excises on energy products that turn into environmental objectives give rise to small net losses equivalent to 1.2 percent of household expenditure given that environmental gains (4.4 percent of household expenditure) do not compensate for the effects of price increases (-5.6 percent of household expenditure).
+The poorest 10 percent benefit from reform, but the largest share of losses is concentrated in deciles 3 to 5, indicating that reform will need compensatory transfers for low-income families.